 Cawdor Castle

-The castle and its grounds are open to the public.
-It’s particularly known for its gardens, of which it has three, the Walled Garden, the Flower Garden and the Wild Garden.
+The castle has been in the Campbell family since the 16th century, and it’s still home to members of Clan Campbell.
+It’s particularly well known for its three gardens: the Walled Garden, the Flower Garden, and the Wild Garden.
 You can also visit many of the main rooms of the castle.

 How to Get to Inverness